China, Russia fire back at US over climate 'no show' jibe

 On Tuesday, China's top climate envoy defended Beijing's efforts to fight climate change, calling its plans ambitious.

-Mr Xie Zhenhua said Beijing's updated national climate plans, or Nationally Determined Contribution (NDC), ensured China would progressively reduce its reliance on coal and continue to ramp up investment in renewable energy to meet the nation's huge appetite for electricity.
+Mr Xie Zhenhua said Beijing's updated national climate plans, or Nationally Determined Contribution (NDC), ensured that China would progressively reduce its reliance on coal and continue to ramp up investment in renewable energy to meet the country's huge appetite for electricity.

 China is the world's top coal consumer and producer, but also by far the planet's leading investor in renewable energy.
-In a separate new statement on Wednesday, it said it is targeting a 1.8 per cent reduction in average coal use for electricity generation at power plants over the next five years, in a bid to lower greenhouse gas emissions.
+In a separate new statement yesterday, it said it is targeting a 1.8 per cent reduction in average coal use for electricity generation at power plants over the next five years in a bid to lower greenhouse gas emissions.

 Beijing recently firmed up the language of its NDC submitted to the UN as part of the UN Paris climate agreement process.

 "Our NDC is that we need to achieve CO2 emissions peaking before 2030 and achieve carbon neutrality before 2060.
-That's a huge difference from 'around' or 'by'.
-I think it is already ambitious," Mr Xie told a press briefing in Glasgow.
+That is a huge difference from 'around' or 'by'.
+I think it is already ambitious," Mr Xie told a news briefing in Glasgow.

-Mr Xie also took a swipe at former US president Donald Trump, who quit the 2015 Paris climate agreement, a pact that was achieved in part by US-China cooperation under former president Barack Obama.
+He also took a swipe at former US president Donald Trump, who quit the 2015 Paris climate agreement, a pact that was achieved in part by US-China cooperation under former US president Barack Obama.

 "China-US joint efforts resulted in the Paris Agreement... it was hard-fought, you can't just give up, but the US gave up.
 Five years were wasted, but now we need to work harder and catch up."

-But he also said China will likely need to build more coal-fired power stations to help meet energy needs, putting the nation at odds with global calls to end all coal-fired power investments.
+But he also said that China will likely need to build more coal-fired power stations to help meet energy needs, putting the country at odds with global calls to end all coal-fired power investments.